InesCarrondo/example/README.md

 - [x] #1
 - [ ] https://github.com/InesCarrondo/example/issues/1
 - [ ] Add delight to the experience when all tasks are complete :tada:

+A lot of emojis are available (https://gist.github.com/rxaviers/7360908) use with professional discretion :smirk: